 The same items are prohibited on teen trips as in other Wildwood programs.
-Additionally, teen trip campers may not bring bicycles, kayaks, climbing gear, or other equipment-all gear is rented because of limited luggage space and to ensure parity and maintenance.
+Additionally, teen trip campers may not bring bicycles, kayaks, climbing gear, or other equipment.
+Due to limited luggage space, all gear is rented to ensure parity and maintenance.
 Teen trip campers may not drive alone to camp, leave a vehicle at camp while on a trip, or drive a vehicle during a trip.